ixaxaar/monoid.space/Types/product.lagda.md

 and so on.

-Agda's `record` types provides encapsulation for this definition and some syntactic sugars like constructors:
+The `record` type is a special syntax for representing dependent or Σ (sigma) types.
+They provide some syntactic sugars like constructors:

 ```agda
 record Σ {a b} (A : Set a) (B : A → Set b) : Set (a ⊔ b) where